-Germany's national lists are in coincidence with relevant international control lists, such as the Wassenaar Arrangement list or the EU Common List of Military Equipment as adopted by the EU Council on April 25, 2005.
+Germany's national lists are in coincidence with relevant international control lists, such as the Wassenaar Arrangement list or the EU Common List of Military Equipment.

 3.1.2 German Export Policy and International Commitments

 Germany's policy on exports of military equipment is part of her foreign and security policy, which is aimed at preserving peace.
 It corresponds to decisions on values, which have been firmly entrenched across the political spectrum since the German constitution was promulgated.
 There is a broad consensus in the German Parliament on the legal and political foundations of Germany's policy on exports of military equipment and the restrictive approach taken by the government.